Ti-R/jquery.Nice-Scrollbar/README.md

 # Changelog
+ - Version 1.3.0
+	* Add/Remove events binding with namespace.
+	* Add a grandparent node automatically.
+	* Enable to force scrolling by scrolling more on extreme position (top or bottom) when 1 scroll element is child of another one. (enable by default)
+	* Add options:
+		* Set the size of the minimum inner size height
+		* Activate force scrolling
+		* Set force scrolling attempt before to continue to scroll over the screen

  - Version 1.2.0
 	* Fix a bug where too much content to scroll make the cursor too small.
 	* Fix a bug on placement for some cases.